Streamlined permitting processes

 In addition to inviting input from members of the development community and the public, local leadership should also solicit comments from planning and permitting staff.
 Staff members are likely to have unique insights into their departments’ operations, interactions with other departments, and opportunities to improve current practices.
 Cities, towns, and counties can distribute questionnaires for staff to complete and submit anonymously, and/or provide other venues to provide input.
 Communities may also wish to consider creating an interagency working group to steer the development and implementation of recommendations to streamline the permitting process.

 Permitting offices are responsible for many levels of review and approval—from building permitAuthorization issued by the government or regulatory body that permits the construction or renovation of a home or other structures.s to approvals for rezoning, variances, and other land use amendments.
 In addition, a variety of other offices are often involved in the development approval process, both at the local and state levels, focused on planning, public works, utilities, and environmental review, among other functions.
 Efforts to create a streamlined process may include some or all of these offices and functions, and implementation of approaches may require an overhaul of the entire process or isolated changes to specific phases of review.
 For example, permit applications for relatively minor projects may not require an especially long time to process, but may make up a large volume of permitting requests.
 The time required to get through this backlog can slow down the approvals process for all applicants.
 To address this challenge, some cities, towns, and counties streamline requirements specifically for minor project approvals.
 During the input collection process, communities should gain a better understanding of where bottlenecks occur and which area(s) should be the primary focus of streamlining efforts.
+In larger localities or in localities with significant dedicated capacity to permitting and discretionary development approvals, it may be helpful to engage expertise in operations management to help identify redundancies or the root cause of bottlenecks.
+Smaller localities may have limited capacity dedicated to this work but may still be able to identify inefficiencies or unnecessary processing complications.

 Based on input collected from community members and staff, local jurisdictions can take a variety steps to resolve conflicting or duplicative requirements and streamline and expedite the development approval process.
 Specific activities may include: